Drawing & Painting blog

-This is an excellent exercise to change the way you think about drawing.
-It’s not just a lesson in how to improve your accuracy when drawing portraits from photos – it’s also an exercise which will re-frame your ideas about drawing in general and teach you a basic principle that can help your drawing dramatically when drawing from life.
+This is an excellent exercise in improving your accuracy when drawing portraits from photos.
+More than this however, it’s also a lesson which will re-frame your ideas about drawing in general and teach you a basic principle that can help your drawing dramatically when drawing from life.

 I’m a pencil portrait artist who works entirely from photos.
-However if what you want is to draw someone actually sitting in front of you, then of course you can’t hang them upside down!
-However, practising by drawing from photos (or another drawing) upside down is an exercise that will help immensely when you come to draw from life.
-It will teach you to grasp the principle of really looking, and that will improve your drawing when tackling a live subject sitting in front of you.
+However, practicing by drawing from photos (or another drawing) upside down is an exercise that will help immensely if you want to draw from life instead.
+It will teach you to grasp the principle of really looking, and that will hugely improve your observational skills when drawing a live subject who is sitting in front of you.

 And below is another demonstration that talks you through the principle very helpfully